 Some months ago I got one error with Oracle Data Guard and now I had time to review it again and write this article.
-Just to be clear since the begin, the discussion here it is not about the error itself, but about the circumstances that generated it.
+Just to be clear since the beginning, the discussion here is not about the error itself, but about the circumstances that generated it.

-The environment described here follow, at least, the most common best practices for DG by Oracle.
-Have 1 dedicated server for each one: Primary Database, Physical Standby Database and Observer.
-The primary and standby resides in different datacenters in different cities, dedicated network for interconnect between sites, protection mode was Maximum Availability and runs with Fast-Start Failover enabled (with 30 seconds for threshold).
-The version here is 12.2, but will be the same for 19c.
+The environment described here follows, at least, the most common best practices for DG by Oracle.
+Have 1 dedicated server for each one: Primary Database, Physical Standby Database, and Observer.
+The primary and standby reside in different data centers in different cities, dedicated network for interconnecting between sites, protection mode was Maximum Availability, and runs with Fast-Start Failover enabled (with 30 seconds for threshold).
+The version here is 12.2 but will be the same for 19c.
 So, nothing so bad in the environment, basic DG configuration trying to follow the best practices.

 And in the alertlog:

 But this is (and was) not a DG problem, the DG made what was design to do.
-Primary lost the communication with the Standby and Observer and after the Fast-Start Failover threshold, FSFP killed the primary because it don’t know if was evicted and want avoid split brain (or something similar).
+Primary lost the communication with the Standby and Observer and after the Fast-Start Failover threshold, FSFP killed the primary because it doesn’t know if it was evicted and want to avoid split-brain (or something similar).
 Worked as designed!

-If you search in the Oracle docs they recommend to put the observer in a third datacenter, isolated from the others, or in the in the same network than application, or in the standby datacenter.
+If you search in the Oracle docs they recommend to put the observer in a third datacenter, isolated from the others, or in the same network than application, or in the standby datacenter.
 Here: https://www.oracle.com/technetwork/database/availability/maa-roletransitionbp-2621582.pdf (page 9).
-But, where are pros and cons for the decision?
-And how many clients that have a third datacenter?
-And if you search about where put the observer over the google, the 99% spread the same information (that go in the opposite of docs) “primary site”.
+But, where are the pros and cons of the decision?
+And how many clients have a third datacenter?
+And if you search about were put the observer over the google, the 99% spread the same information (that go in the opposite of docs) “primary site”.
 But again, “Why?”.

-- Pros: Protect for most failures (primary db crash failure, db logical crash as example), low impact network issues for observer (usually same LAN than primary).
+- Pros: Protect for most failures (primary DB crash failure, DB logical crash as an example), low impact network issues for the observer (usually same LAN than primary).

-- Cons: Not protect (not switch) in case of whole primary datacenter failure.
+- Cons: Not protect (not switch) in case of a whole primary datacenter failure.